GuzmanVic/GuzmanVic/README.md

 - 👋 Hi, I’m @GuzmanVic
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning html, javascript and css
+- 🌱 I’m currently learning React.js
 - 💞️ I'm currently a student, but I hope to work in a software company someday
 - 📫 You can find all my projects in my profile, and you can text me by facebook "Victor Manuel Guzmán Loredo" or Instagram "@vic30gl"